 So, consider auto tensions if you, too, hate adjusting thread tension on your serger!

-With most auto tension sergers, you will still have to adjust differential feed, stitch length, and stitch width, although some high-end sergers create presets of these values for you.
+With most auto-tension sergers, you will still have to adjust the differential feed, stitch length, and stitch width, although some high-end sergers create presets of these values for you.

 3. Combo Machines